Sen. Michael Bennet Secures $100 Billion In Child Tax Credits To Help Lift Families Out Of Poverty

 “I cannot sustain, with my two kids, on minimum wage,” Shanley explained.

-Under his bill, Bennet says 90 percent of Colorado families will qualify for the tax credit including, and especially, the poorest.
+Under his bill, Bennet says 90% of Colorado families will qualify for the tax credit including, and especially, the poorest.
 Shanley will begin receiving monthly checks of $550 as early as July.

 “$550 as little as it might seem to some, that is my monthly budget,” Shanley said.